wnka/neko-cdk-infrastructure/README.md

 1. Sets up the needed security groups and ingress rules.
 2. Uses the default Amazon Linux 2 AMI but installs `docker` and `docker-compose` on boot, then runs `docker-compose up` to fire up neko.
-3. Creates 2 launch templates (one for Firefox, one for VLC) that you can use with `aws ec2 run-instances --launch-template` to easily spin up a new instance.
+3. Creates 2 launch templates (one for Firefox, one for VLC) and two AutoScaling groups (ASGs) for spinning up instances.
 4. Currently requests a `t3a.xlarge` with Spot pricing.

 ## How to use